QMeCha/QMeCha_tools/README.md

 ```
 contains the atom's name, the number of contracted orbitals in the basis set, and the number of contracted orbitals in the Jastrow basis set (which is initialized to zero in all basis set files).

-Aterwards the contracted orbitals are listed in no particular order.
+Afterwards the contracted orbitals are listed in no particular order.
 For each contracted orbital, the first line contains the angular momentum followed by the number of primitive functions in the contraction:
 ```
  S   9
 ```
-afterwords the parameters of the contracted orbital are listed, and for each line
+afterwards the parameters of the contracted orbital are listed, and for each line
 ```
       54.7752160 -0.0012444 1G
       25.6168010  0.0107330 1G